The Cheapest Cars to Insure in 2025

 The cheapest car type to insure

-Smaller pickups, minivans and SUVs tended to be the cheapest types of cars to insure.
+Small pickups and small SUVs tend to be the cheapest types of cars to insure.

 The size and shape of your car affect how much you pay for insurance.
 Generally, a car with a more powerful engine and more extras costs more to insure.
-Electric vehicles also often cost more to insure than cars with gasoline engines.
+Electric vehicles, like the Tesla Model 3 and Model Y, also often cost more to insure than cars with gasoline engines.

 Best cars for cheap insurance